 - Have some experience deploying Azure workloads.
 This course does not cover the basics of Azure administration, instead the course content builds on that knowledge by adding security specific information.

 - Have experience with Windows and Linux operating systems and scripting languages.
-This course will use PowerShell and the CLI.
+Course labs may use PowerShell and the CLI